 How to quickly deploy a graph database for textual search

-The fastest way to start searching large volumes of text data with the power of graph search is GraphGrid CDP and GraphGrid Search, which integrate ONgDB with Elasticsearch.
-With minimal setup, you can get started quickly with plug-and-play indexes, which pre-processes your text data before you start searching to give you instantaneous results.
+The fastest way to start searching large volumes of text data with the power of graph search is GraphGrid and GraphGrid Search, which integrate ONgDB with Elasticsearch.
+With minimal setup, you can get started quickly with plug-and-play indexes, which pre-processes your text data before you start searching to give instant results.

 Business users can save and reuse complex search queries across your organization so that everyone can search graph data using natural language and then narrow, expand, filter, or enhance their expectations—and then their insights—using connected data.

-Download GraphGrid CD to get started with context-driven, graph-powered search today.
+Download GraphGrid to get started with context-driven, graph-powered search today.